Korea, Republic of

 The ROK legal system is based on civil law.
 Subdivisions within the district and high courts govern commercial activities and bankruptcies and enforce property and contractual rights with monetary judgments, usually levied in the domestic currency.
 The ROK has a written commercial law, and matters regarding contracts are covered by the Civil Act.
 There are only three specialized courts in the ROK: the patent, family, and administrative courts.
 In civil cases, courts deal with disputes surrounding the rights of property or legal relations.
 The ROK court system is independent and not subject to government interference in cases that may affect foreign investors.
 Efforts are being made to ensure the judicial process is more fair and reliable.
 Foreign court judgments are not enforceable in the ROK.
 Rulings by district courts can be appealed to higher courts and the Supreme Court.

 Laws and Regulations on Foreign Direct Investment

-Laws and regulations that have been completed within the past year:
+Laws and regulations enacted within the past year include:

 Competition and Anti-Trust Laws